Header Image

 Overview

-Products subject to our policy on Dietary Supplements must also adhere to other Prohibited Products Policies including our policy on Drugs & Drug Paraphernalia or Walmart will automatically unpublish your item.
+Products subject to our policy on Dietary Supplements must also adhere to other prohibited products policies including our policy on Drugs & Drug Paraphernalia or Walmart will automatically unpublish your item.

 What is the policy?